ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 - Put CSS code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) which now is presenting no issues after fixing.

+06/06/2021 (cont)

+Following testing and peer review with Spencer Barriball, the following issues have appeared:

+- Reset Button not resetting game during initial 3,2,1.. countdown sequence.
+This has now been fixed by reloading the page when Reset Button has been pressed.

+- Suggestion raised that when user submits/saves score to scoreboard the congrats message is to disappear.
+This has been done now by reloading the page once user successfully logs score.

+- While Spencer was playing/testing the game, I noticed that the tile switch aspect caught him off guard slightly.
+Therefore it may be necessary to add a few lines on the game page detailing how to play the game.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.